-Gymnastics coach suspended for sexual misconduct allegation
+Gymnastics coach under restrictions for misconduct claim

 The club has not been embroiled in the investigation of sexual abuse by former USA Gymnastics team doctor Larry Nassar.

 Hundreds of girls and women have said Nassar molested them when he was a physician, including while he worked at Michigan State and Indianapolis-based USA Gymnastics, which trains Olympians.

 He pleaded guilty in 2017 to multiple sex crimes and was sentenced last year to what amounts to a life prison term.

 Information from: The Morning Call, http://www.mcall.com